Farseer-NMR/FarSeer-NMR/Documentation/Code_Style_Guide_for_Developers.md

 Follow the [rules of PEP8](https://www.python.org/dev/peps/pep-0008/#imports).

-Inside the same indentation block, write the operations consecutively.
-Optionally you can separate relevant logical blocks by new lines or by comments (better).

 ## Blank lines and Whitespaces

 Follow the [general rules of PEP8](https://www.python.org/dev/peps/pep-0008/#whitespace-in-expressions-and-statements).

+Inside the same indentation block, write the operations consecutively.
+Optionally you can separate relevant logical blocks by new lines or, preferable, by comments.

-### Separating indents
+### Separating indentation blocks

-Separate a conditional or loop block with a preceeding and succeeding blank line.
+Separate a new indentation block with a preceeding and succeeding blank line.
 Start the block right after the header.
 If a block initiates right after another avoid the preceeding blank line.

 ```